felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/en/map-ref-codes.md

 Note that charges and discounts must be created as items to be compatible with the HubRise data model.
 For more information see [Create Ref Codes](/apps/lightspeed-restaurant/create-ref-codes).

+### Production Instructions

+Production instructions in Lightspeed can be mapped to HubRise options.
+To find the ref codes for production instructions, follow these steps:

+1. From your Lightspeed back office, select **Configuration**, then select **Settings** > **Production instructions**.
+1. To download the complete list of production instructions, click **Export to csv**.
+1. In the CSV file, ref codes appear under the **identifier** column.

+When you map production instructions to connected apps, add `+` before the ref code.
+For example, if your instruction has ref code `52355651338378`, use `+52355651338378` to map it to connected apps.

+---

+**IMPORTANT NOTE:** Production instructions have no associated price.
+Adding a price in a connected app can cause [price differences errors](/apps/lightspeed-restaurant/troubleshooting/price-differences-errors/).

+---

 ### Service Types

 Service types are called _account profiles_ on Lightspeed.
 To find the ref code for a specific service type, follow these steps: